wgw0/bq_modelling/README.md

-# bq_sql
+# BigQuery SQL

-SQL Queries for BigQuery data.
+This repository contains a set of complex SQL queries for interacting with large analytics data sets stored in BigQuery.